MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/passwordless.md

 ms.topic: how-to
 ---

-# Windows Hello for Business passwordless experience
+# Windows Hello for Business passwordless

 ## Overview

-Starting in Windows 11, version 22H2 with [KB5030310][KB-1], *Windows Hello for Business passwordless experience* is a security policy that promotes a user experience without passwords on Microsoft Entra joined devices.\
+Starting in Windows 11, version 22H2 with [KB5030310][KB-1], *Windows Hello for Business passwordless* is a security policy that promotes a user experience without passwords on Microsoft Entra joined devices.\
 When the policy is enabled, certain Windows authentication scenarios don't offer the users the option to use a password, helping organizations and preparing users to gradually move away from passwords.

-With Windows Hello for Business passwordless experience, users with strong credentials (for example, Windows Hello for Business, FIDO2 key, etc.):
+With Windows Hello for Business passwordless, users with strong credentials (for example, Windows Hello for Business, FIDO2 key, etc.):

 - Can't sign in using the password credential provider on the Windows lock screen
 - Aren't prompted to use a password during in-session authentications (for example, UAC elevation, password manager in the browser, etc.)